Get access to exclusive updates, the latest news and the inside scoop 🍨

 As you will discover within today's Shopify guide, the solution is an e-commerce platform that sees itself as an essential commerce infrastructure, allowing hundreds and thousands of merchants to participate in its ability to transform online businesses with a new and innovative Shopify design foundation.

-Naturally, there is an interplay between the evolving platform and the ecosystem of partners, designers and app developers and as a result, we are all combining forces to enable merchants to reap the most benefits from the platform.
+Naturally, there is an interplay between the evolving platform for Shopify stores and the ecosystem of partners, designers and app developers and as a result, we are all combining forces to enable merchants to reap the most benefits from the platform.

 To kick off our latest Shopify guide, let’s take a quick look at how the developer tools have evolved, from where they were to where they are now.

-However, speaking for our team of expert Shopify developers here at Karmoon, we can honestly say that whilst this did assist with the mission at hand, Slate was consumed by its wrath.
+However, speaking for our team of expert Shopify developers and designers here at Karmoon, we can honestly say that whilst this did assist with the mission at hand, Slate was consumed by its wrath.

 Needless to say, this made Slate feel incomplete and rather problematic as a Shopify design and developer tool, but enough of the heavy.
 Let's move onto the positives within today's Shopify guide.

 However, if we had to pick an overall winner we’d say that this had the edge over Slate.

-Thankfully, the team at Shopify have released a plethora of tooling options specifically with developers in mind which we will explore within today's Shopify guide.
+Thankfully, the Shopify design team at have released a plethora of tooling options specifically with developers in mind which we will explore within today's Shopify guide.